json-schema-org/understanding-json-schema/source/reference/string.rst

 regular expression.
 The regular expression syntax is the one defined in JavaScript (`ECMA 262
 <http://www.ecma-international.org/publications/standards/Ecma-262.htm>`__
-specifically).
+specifically) with Unicode support.
 See `regular-expressions` for more information.

 .. note::
     When defining the regular expressions, it's important to note that